Cambrian Stage 4: Naming

 The International Commission on Stratigraphy has not named the fourth stage of the Cambrian yet.
 In the widely used Siberian nomenclature stage 4 would overlap with parts of the Botomian and Toyonian.

 Biostratigraphy

 The beginning of Cambrian Stage 4 has been tentatively correlated with the base of the European Leonian faunal stage and the base of the South China Duyunian faunal stage.

+During Cambrian Stage 4, three families of trilobites were widely distributed: olenellids, redlichiids, and paradoxidids.
+At the Stage 4-Wuliuan boundary, the first major trilobite extinction, known as the Olenellid Biomere boundary, occurred.
+In particular, trilobites of the families Ollenellidae and Redlichiidae have been extinct in Laurentia and South China, respectively.